dd32/td-gh-ex/readme.txt

 * Page commenting on/of
 * Rounded or usual images in posts
 * Excerpts and post thumbnail in archives on/off
-* Loading Bootstrap javascript and CSS from your domain or Bootstrap CDN

 == Export/Import Theme Settins ==